lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## July 5, 2017

+My thinking workflow, I think, involves gathering a bunch of bits in a voracious acquisition mode, and then later synthesizing everything in a short burst later.
+So, I will gather paragraph-sozed ideas in writing and in visualizations (rough ines) in scrivener, where I can rearrange them and grouo them themstically, and then when its time to make a chapter I'll hide in the woods with indesign for a month to oull it together.

 ## July 1, 2017

 What is my WORKFLOW?
 Am I dumping thoughts into Scrivener?
 Into InDesign??
 Into a website?
 Should I have an outline?
 A bunch of scraps?
 I can't figure out how to think all at once about all of the bits and pieces I have flying around!!